Confabulation: Description

+Confabulation was originally defined as "the emergence of memories of events and experiences which never took place".

 Confabulation is distinguished from lying as there is no intent to deceive and the person is unaware the information is false.
 Although individuals can present blatantly false information, confabulation can also seem to be coherent, internally consistent, and relatively normal.

 Most known cases of confabulation are symptomatic of brain damage or dementias, such as aneurysm, Alzheimer's disease, or Wernicke–Korsakoff syndrome (a common manifestation of thiamine deficiency caused by alcohol use disorder).
 Additionally confabulation often occurs in people with anticholinergic toxidrome when interrogated about bizarre or irrational behaviour.

 Confabulated memories of all types most often occur in autobiographical memory and are indicative of a complicated and intricate process that can be led astray at any point during encoding, storage, or recall of a memory.
 This type of confabulation is commonly seen in Korsakoff's syndrome.

 Distinctions

-Two types of confabulation are often distinguished:
+Several forms of confabulation have been distinguished which vary in terms of behaviour, mechanism, and location of brain damage.
+The most common distinction is between the following two types: